badoo/RIBs/documentation/tree-structure-101/routing.md

 Routing describes the state of local navigation in your tree of Nodes.

-The combination of these local, stateful navigation concerns uniquely describe the state of your whole application.
+The combination of these local, stateful navigation concerns uniquely describes the state of your whole application.

 In RIBs, routing is both stateful and persistent, automatically handled by the framework.